jlram/jlram/README.md

 - 👨‍💻 I currently work for [enreda](https://enreda.coop/) and [OpenODS](http://openods.es/)
 - 🏡 I've been working from home since July 2019, based in 📍Granada, Spain
 - 📚 My main tech stack is **Python (Django)** and **Javascript (Vue.js, React.js)**
-- 💪 I'm currently learning Go thanks to [Advent of Code](https://adventofcode.com/2020/about).
+- 💪 I'm currently learning Go by developing some projects with it.
 I'm also interested in Node.js and Typescript
 - ⚡ I love attending to live concerts and listening to chill music while working 🎧

 ### Languages and Tools 🛠